broadinstitute/gatk/README.md

     * This adds hooks to your git configuration that will cause git-lfs files to be checked out for you automatically in the future.

 * To manually retrieve the large test data, run `git lfs pull` from the root of your GATK git clone.
-    * The download is several hundred megabytes.
+    * The download size is approximately 5 gigabytes.

 * To add a new large file to be tracked by git-lfs, simply:
     * Put the new file(s) in `src/test/resources/large` (or a subdirectory)